DamianS-eng/wii-gba-link-cable-dumper/README.md

 1. Now Boot your GBA without a cart inserted, it should automatically boot into the dumper when connected.
 From there you can just follow the instructions on screen.
   - If your GBA resets when you get to the step of inserting a cart, try to boot your GBA with the cart already inserted and holding down start+select on the GBA bootup.
 This suspends the game launch and should allow the dumper to boot up from there.

 ## Dump Notes

 - The `bin`, `gba` and `sav` files dumped will be placed in a folder called "dumps" on your main device (SD Gecko on gamecube and SD/USB on Wii).
 - Please note that dumping GBA ROMs can take a long time because of the cable protocol limitations.
 An estimation will be displayed on screen before you dump it as a reference.
 File sizes vary by GBA rom.
+  - 4mb takes about 6 minutes.
   - 16mb takes about 26 minutes.
   - 32mb takes about 48 minutes.
-  - ROM sav backups are very quick.
+  - ROM sav and BIOS backups are very quick.

+# Compile

+1. Grab the latest .zip from the master branch using `git clone`.
+1. Run the `build.bat` script.
+- If there are compiler issues, ensure the latest dependencies are installed `pacman -syuu`, and make sure you clean between compiles (`make clean`, refer to `build.bat` for specific commands).

 # Credits
 Latest gba header changes by yuv422.